Tips to Maintain Your Wood Deck

 3. Inspect Your Deck For Needed Repairs

-You should inspect the wood ledger board that meets the side of your house.
+It would be best to inspect the wood ledger board that meets the side of your house.
 You should also look under your deck and examine the ledger – the piece of framing that attaches the deck to the house.
 Damaged ledgers are responsible for 90% of all deck collapses.

 Look for cracked, weak, or curling decking boards.
 Replace decking boards as needed.
-Sometimes you’ll have to replace a broken or damaged board in your deck.
+Sometimes, you’ll have to replace a broken or damaged board in your deck.
 To do so:

 1. Use a claw hammer to remove the old board.